 12 Care Package Treats to Send Your College Kid

 Prior to sending my oldest off to college, I’m not sure I ever mailed one of my kids a care package.
 But since her freshman year, I’ve found popping an occasional little something in the mail to be a sweet way to stay connected.
 And while my packages aren’t always about food, I do think baked goods from the home front can’t be beat.
-With that in mind, I’ve curated 12 recipes that range from mega healthy to mildly decadent and work well when boxed up and sent in the mail.
+With the school year wrapping up, I thought some inspo might be in order.
+I’ve curated 12 recipes that range from mega healthy to mildly decadent and work well when boxed up and sent in the mail.
 I’ve also learned a few things in the care package process that might come in handy.

 Care Package Tips